ValentinBrebion/vitepress/docs/en/reference/default-theme-team-page.md

   // URL for the sponsor page for the member. sponsor?: string

   // Text for the sponsor link.
-Defaults to 'Sponsor'. actionText?: string
+Defaults to 'Sponsor'.
+NB: actionText porp doesn't works. it still 'Sponsor' when i change word actionText?: string
 }
 ```